bluekvirus/Stage.js/implementation/HOWTO.md

 <img src="/static/resource/default/diagram/Diagram-2.png" alt="UI/UX Problems" class="center-block"></img>

-As you can see from the above, there are 3 problems here to address when implementing a UI/UX side for an application:
+As you can see from the above diagram, there are 3 problems here to address when implementing a UI/UX side for an application:
 1. Data <i class="fa fa-arrows-h"></i> Model/Collection [snapshot]
 2. Model/Collection [snapshot] <i class="fa fa-arrows-h"></i> View (UI)
 3. View <i class="fa fa-arrows-h"></i> Layout/Page + Transitions (UX)

+####Solution architecture
 As a full stack solution to the UI/UX side, we address these 3 problems with an intuitive architecture:

 <img src="/static/resource/default/diagram/Diagram-3.png" alt="Pro.js Architecture" class="center-block"></img>